-Loudon is a somewhat small town located in the state of Tennessee.
-With a population of 5,731 people and three constituent neighborhoods, Loudon is the 115th largest community in Tennessee.
+Loudon is a somewhat small city located in the state of Tennessee.
+With a population of 6,235 people and five constituent neighborhoods, Loudon is the 100th largest community in Tennessee.

-The per capita income in Loudon in 2010 was $18,206, which is lower middle income relative to Tennessee and the nation.
-This equates to an annual income of $72,824 for a family of four.
+The per capita income in Loudon in 2018 was $27,068, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $108,272 for a family of four.
 However, Loudon contains both very wealthy and poor people as well.

+Loudon is a very ethnically-diverse city.
 The people who call Loudon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Loudon residents report their race to be White, followed by Black or African-American.
+The greatest number of Loudon residents report their race to be White, followed by Asian.
 Loudon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.64% of the town’s residents.
-Important ancestries of people in Loudon include Irish, German, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 24.10% of the city’s residents.
+Important ancestries of people in Loudon include Irish, English, German, Scots-Irish, and Scottish.

 The most common language spoken in Loudon is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.